-Public safety zones
+Public safety zonesareas

-The Australian Government is working with the state and territory governments on the development of a guideline for PSZ to be added to the NASF and incorporated into state and local government planning schemes.
+NASF Guideline I on Public Safety Areas (PSAs) was agreed by Ministers at the Transport and Infrastructure Council on 9 November 2018.
+The Australian Government is working with the state and territory governments on the developmentimplementation of a guideline for PSZ to be added to the NASF and incorporated into state and local government planning schemes PSAs.